societymedia/societymedia.github.io/projects.md

 we'll end the class by using what we learned to start building the UI of our Weather Application, using UINavigationControllers, UIViewControllers, UITableViews and Segues.

 ### Day Two
-We'll pickup where we left off on Day One by gettings an understanding of the new way to make our weather application adapt to an iPhone in landscape and portrait.
+We'll pickup where we left off on Day One by connecting our Controls to our ViewControllers and getting an understanding of the new way to make our weather application adapt to an iPhone in landscape and portrait.

 ### Day Three